Brazilian Navy Nuclear Program: Organization

 The PATN was linked to the President of Brazil and supervised by the National Security Council (CSN) through a General Secretariat.
 It included the CNEN and the ministries of the Navy, Army, and Air Force, to which civilian institutions such as the Institute for Energy and Nuclear Research (IPEN) were affiliated.
 The military projects were autonomous but shared information.
 In 1990, the CSN was dissolved, and the PATN came under the supervision of the Secretariat for Strategic Affairs of the Presidency.
 The Secretariat was abolished in 1998, and the PATN was merged into the Scientific and Technological Nuclear Program of the Ministry of Science and Technology.

 Within the navy, at first there was no research center to carry out the nuclear projects, but only a group under Othon's leadership.
 The team began with just seven engineers, an informal environment, and almost no funding.
 The project was established on the campus of the University of São Paulo (USP) and incorporated civilian personnel through an agreement with IPEN.
-The navy already had close ties with the São Paulo scientific and academic community and was able to take advantage of the agreement maintained by IPEN with the Aerospace Technical Center (CTA), where Othon had worked on the laser enrichment project.
+The navy already had close ties with São Paulo's scientific and academic community and was able to take advantage of the agreement maintained by IPEN with the Aerospace Technical Center (CTA), where Othon had worked on the laser enrichment project.
 Another important factor was IPEN's exclusion from international restrictions, as it was not subordinate to Nuclebrás.

-On 17 October 1986, the navy created a department to manage the nuclear program, the Office for Special Projects (COPESP), maintaining the facilities at USP.
+On 17 October 1986, the Navy created a department to manage the nuclear program, the Office for Special Projects (COPESP), which retained its facilities at USP.
 For the project to evolve beyond the laboratory scale, a dedicated nuclear complex was needed.
-In May 1985, it was decided to install the future reactor at the Aramar site, in the municipality of Iperó, near Sorocaba.
+In May 1985, it was decided to install the future reactor at the future Aramar site, in the municipality of Iperó, near Sorocaba.
 The location was chosen for its proximity to the universities of São Paulo and Campinas.
 The Aramar Experimental Center (CEA) was inaugurated in 1988.
 Admiral Othon left the project in 1994, having completed his military service, (Note: Othon would not return to Aramar until 2007, during President Lula's visit.) and was succeeded by Arlindo Vianna Filho.

-In 1995, COPESP was renamed the Navy Technological Center in São Paulo (CTMSP), with the responsibilities of mastering the technological, industrial, and operational processes of the nuclear facilities required for naval propulsion.
+In 1995, COPESP was renamed the Navy Technological Center in São Paulo (CTMSP), charged with mastering the technological, industrial, and operational processes of the nuclear facilities required for naval propulsion.
 This organization has two units: CTMSP Headquarters, which remains within USP, and the Aramar complex.
 In 2012, the latter comprised the Pilot Unit for UF6 Production (Usexa), the Isotopic Enrichment Laboratory (LEI), the Pilot Enrichment Unit (Uside), the Nuclear Materials Laboratory (Labmat), the Nuclear Power Generation Laboratory (Labgene), the Nuclear Materials Storage Facility (Armar), and the Pilot Hot Cells Unit (UCQP).
-In support of Labgene, in 2017 there were laboratories for Propulsion Equipment Testing (Latep), Shock, Vibration, and Noise (Labchoque), Measurement and Calibration (LAC), Thermohydraulics (CTE-150), Neutronics (the IPEN/MB-01 reactor), and Nuclear Instrumentation and Fuel Development (LADICON), as well as a Precision Mechanical Workshop (Ofmepre) and the Aramar Nuclear Training and Drilling Center (CIANA).
+To support Labgene, in 2017 there were laboratories for Propulsion Equipment Testing (Latep), Shock, Vibration, and Noise (Labchoque), Measurement and Calibration (LAC), Thermohydraulics (CTE-150), Neutronics (the IPEN/MB-01 reactor), and Nuclear Instrumentation and Fuel Development (LADICON), as well as a Precision Mechanical Workshop (Ofmepre) and the Aramar Nuclear Instruction and Training Center (CIANA).